Skip to main content

 1. The board of trustees has the authority to negotiate the term of a naming gift agreement subject to the following:

-1. Where a corporation or organization’s name is used, the naming is limited to 25 years.
-In the event that a corporation or organization goes out of business, the naming action may be terminated earlier.
+1. The naming after a corporation, family, individual, or organization is limited to 25 years.
+If a corporation or organization goes out of business, the naming action may be terminated earlier.

-2. Unless otherwise stated in the gift agreement, the duration of the individual benefactor's name association with any facility or portion of the facility or the termination of a program will remain for the life of the feature object or space.
+2. Unless otherwise stated in the gift agreement, the duration of the benefactor's name association with any facility, portion of the facility, or the termination of a program will remain for the life of the feature object or space.

-3. If a facility or any portion of a facility that is named for a benefactor is removed or replaced, the college has no obligation to continue to use the name.
-The college may seek other ways to continue to recognize or honor the benefactor or honoree.
+3. If a facility or any portion of a facility named for a benefactor is removed or replaced, the college has no obligation to continue using the name.
+The college may seek other ways to continue recognizing or honoring the benefactor or honoree.

 6. Time Proximity Limitations

-1. College facilities and programs will not normally be named for persons who are actively involved in or related to college operations.
+1. College facilities and programs will not typically be named for persons actively involved in or related to college operations.
 This includes members of the faculty and staff, board of trustees, advisory boards, legislators, and governmental officials.
-College facilities may be named for persons who have retired from active employment with the college after a sufficient time has elapsed from the date of the individual's retirement.
+College facilities may be named for persons who have retired from active employment with the college after sufficient time has elapsed from the date of the individual's retirement.

-2. Under limited and appropriate circumstances, the board of trustees, upon the recommendation of the president, may dispense of the requirements set forth in section IV.F.1.
+2. Under limited and appropriate circumstances, the board of trustees, upon the recommendation of the president, may dispense with the requirements outlined in section 4.F.1.

 7. Sign Display Requirement for all Naming Actions